 Eczema on Legs

 Eczema is a common skin condition that primarily affects children but is also found in adults.
-Although flare-ups can happen anywhere, they occur most often on our body’s “bendable” portions.
+Although flare-ups can happen anywhere, they occur most often in our body’s “bendable” portions.
 On the legs, that means the knees, both front and back, and around the ankles and feet.

 The only way to guarantee that you never develop eczema on legs is to call them something else, like “hobble knobs” or “standy-sticks.”
 After all, you can’t get eczema on your legs if they aren’t called legs.
-However, we don’t recommend this strategy because when you complain about how itchy your stroll poles are, no one will know what you’re talking about.

-The Most Common Types of Eczema on Legs
+Causes and Types of Eczema on Legs

 The four types of eczema that occur most frequently on the legs are atopic dermatitis, contact dermatitis, stasis dermatitis, and asteatotic eczema.